planetruby/gems/2020/20-lhs-lhc.md

 * [chaining](https://github.com/local-ch/LHS#chain-complex-queries)
 * and [a whole lot more](https://github.com/local-ch/LHS#table-of-contents).

-## Why and where should I use them?
+## Why and where should I use `lhs` and `lhc`?

-The next time you have to built against a remote REST API or have the need for a nice but simple and powerful HTTP client think about if LHS or LHC fits for your use case.
+The next time you have to built against a remote HTTP JSON API or have the need for a nice but simple and powerful HTTP client think about if LHS or LHC fits for your use case.

 LHC is currently my preferred HTTP client and is included in almost every new project I start.
 If you need a simple, easy-to-use and advanced HTTP client, LHC is a proper fit!

 The same applies for LHS.
 Whether you are going to ...

-* ... build a Rails app against a JSON REST service or
+* ... build a Rails app against a HTTP JSON API or
-* ... create a Ruby client library gem for a JSON API, ...
+* ... create a Ruby client library gem for a HTTP JSON API, ...

 ...
 I think you aren't going to be disappointed!

 Give it a shot, star the projects on GitHub and tell me about your experiences!

 ## What's next?